James Mathe (pronounced MATH + long E) – Born August, 1966

 I started one of the World’s first LAN Gaming Centers in early 1994 (called the Virtual Gaming Center – first-ever license for playing network Shareware Doom).
 I have always enjoyed the process of creating things original and released several popular deathmatch levels: DMCath24, Tourney3.wad,Tourney2.wad, and more for the VGC tournaments.

-I was the operator of one of WebRPG.com, one of the first online virtual table gaming software programs (written in Java).
-In 2001 and 2002 I hosted totally online gaming conventions at CyberCon with our own custom scheduling software and use of many virtual table tops.
+I was an operator and coder of WebRPG.com, one of the first online virtual table gaming software programs (written in Java).
+In 2001 and 2002.
+I hosted totally online gaming conventions at CyberCon with our own custom scheduling software and use of many virtual table tops.
 With hosts as grand as Gary Gygax, Tracy Hickman, Sean Reynolds, Steve Jackson and more.
 I created RPGRegistry.com to help players find players as well as a new site called PlayTesters.Net to help designers find play testers.

 In 2002 I started RPGShop.com for online sales and clearance items at GameOverstock and RPGOverstock.
 It grew enough that in late in 2003 I opened our first brick and mortar game store: Game Universe in the Milwaukee, WI area.
 A large store of board games, role-playing games, dice, CCGs, and miniatures.
 In 2009 we opened our second store location in Brookfield, Wisconsin!
 In 2012 we opened a 3rd store.
-These stores are still open today.
+These stores are still open today though I have sold them off to my managers in 2017.

-In 2009 I started a Board Game publishing company: Minion Games and later that year I completed my first full-scale board game called “Those Pesky Humans” which was released at Origins 2010 with 3 other new games.
-In 2011 we published 7 great new games, a couple of which are very high on several best of 2011 lists.
-Our biggest “hit” to date is The Manhattan Project which is ranked under 300 of all board games on BGG and the #1 seller from our fulfillment company.
+In 2009 I started a board game publishing company: Minion Games and later that year I completed my first full-scale board game called “Those Pesky Humans” which was released at Origins 2010 with 3 other new games.
+In 2011 we published 7 great new games with the help of Kickstarter (a new, at the time, crowd funding platform), a couple of which are very high on several best of 2011 lists.
+Our biggest “hit” to date is The Manhattan Project which is ranked around 150 of all board games on BGG and the #1 seller from our fulfillment company.
+We followed this up with TMP: Energy Empire which won many best of 2016 awards.

 2011 also saw the opening of our new Board Game index/database/review/trade mega site.
 With exclusive content from Scott Nichleson, Sandy Appelcline, Matt Thrower and even our own Web Comic – Trog’s Portal which I helped create.
-The site has a goal to provide pro-retailer friendly ads and tools.
+The site had a goal to provide pro-retailer friendly ads and tools.
 A place retailers can send people to find out more about the games not to steal their customers away from them.
+Alas, BGG was too big and entrenched and so the BGI site shut down after a year.

 If you’re looking to contact me use the CONTACT ME page.